 - To reduce stress for everyone, (including you!), aim for a complete submission of all grant materials, along with the routing form, to OSP five business days before the sponsor's deadline.

-- Contact [[ehtalbott,Betsy Talbott]] as early as possible if you are interested in seeking feedback on your proposal drafts and ideas, along with general questions about your budget.
+- Contact [[ehtalbott,Elizabeth Talbott]] as early as possible if you are interested in seeking feedback on your proposal drafts and ideas, along with general questions about your budget.
 Be sure to charge all costs to the grant, even a small grant.
 It's easier, simpler and a sure bet to charge all costs to the grant.

 - For both federal and foundation grants, work with [[eepowers,Emily Powers]] to draft your budget.